blaze505050/AeroSuitePure/README.md

 - `test_run.py` in the repo references `core.xfoil_runner` and `core.airfoil_loader`, which are not included here — that test will fail until those modules are added or the test is adapted.
 - The panel solver is intentionally simple and uses small regularization for numerical robustness.
 For production results, replace with a validated panel method implementation or couple with a viscous solver.

-If you want, I can:
-- Improve the solver accuracy and add unit tests.
-- Produce a screenshot from a GUI run and save it under `outputs/plots`.

-Enjoy! — copy-paste the commands above into PowerShell from the project root.